- About ACTFL

 Criteria for Selection

-Submissions must describe how the program is exemplary in each of the following five areas:
+Submissions must describe how the program is exemplary in each of the following six areas:

 - Elementary school foreign language program during the school day in place for a minimum of five years.